segmentio/segment-docs/src/connections/destinations/catalog/amazon-kinesis-firehose/index.md

     }
     ```

-#### Use secret ID
+#### Use Secret ID

-If you have many sources using Kinesis that it's impractical to attach all of their IDs to your IAM role, you can instead opt to set a secret ID.
+If you have many sources using Kinesis that it's impractical to attach all of their IDs to your IAM role, you can instead opt to set a Secret ID.

 To set this value for a Secret ID:
 1. Go to the Kinesis Firehose destination settings from each of your Segment sources.